SEED-platform/seed/README.md

 help demonstrate the economic and environmental benefits of energy efficiency, to implement programs, and to target investment activity.

-The SEED application is written in Python/Django, with AngularJS, Bootstrap, and other javascript libraries used for the front-end.
-The back-end database is required to be PostgreSQL.
+The SEED application is written in Python/Django.
+The front end includes the legacy AngularJS application and a newer Angular application in the `ng_seed/seed-angular` submodule.
+The back-end database is PostgreSQL with PostGIS; Docker development currently uses the repository's configured TimescaleDB/Postgres image.

 The SEED web application provides both a browser-based interface for users to upload and manage their building data, as well as a full set of APIs that app